scalable-model-editing/unified-model-editing/README.md

 ## Downstream Evaluation

 **downstream_tasks** specifies the downstream tasks to run.
-Available tasks: nli,rte,mrpc,sentiment_analysis,dialogue,nli,cola,sst
+Available tasks: nli,rte,mrpc,sentiment_analysis,dialogue,nli,cola,sst,hellaswag

 **number_of_few_shots** is the number of few shots for each downstream task.
 Specify the number of few shots for each task, separated by commas. number_of_few_shots must be same length as downstream_tasks.
 Its default value is 0 when the flag is not provided